 For decades, the saying “Sleep tight, don’t let the bed bugs bite” was a fairly meaningless lights-out phrase for kids in the U.S. But within the last few years, bed bugs have reappeared, causing sleepless nights for homeowners and hotel owners alike.

-Bed bugs have been extremely rare in the U.S. since World War II, but they continued to bug people in other areas of the world.
+Prior to this, bed bugs have been extremely rare in the U.S. since World War II, but they continued to bug people in other areas of the world.
 Expert opinion is that post-war increase in hygiene and the use of DDT in the U.S. eliminated bed bugs; but today’s global travel and reduction of general “baseboard spraying” by pest control professionals brought the bugs back to America and enabled them to survive.

 Today, bed bugs have become so prevalent, many states have formed bed-bug task forces, bed-bug awareness bills have been introduced at state and federal levels, and treatment is a regular part of the job for most pest control professionals.